Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Is Kabukicho safe for families?

-Kabukicho can be fine for families who want to see the lights, take photos of the Godzilla Head, visit arcades, or eat early in the evening.
+Kabukicho can be fine for families who want to see the lights, take photos of the Godzilla Head, visit arcades, or eat earlier in the evening.
 However, it is still a red-light and nightlife district, so it may not be ideal for young children late at night.

 Is it safe to stay in a hotel in Kabukicho?